Category: diversity

 So many men and women in this country have fought and died in the name of freedom.
 I pray that we are wise enough to recognize their sacrifice and to know that freedom lies in our ability to speak, not in the ability to crush the speech of others.

 For all of those who kneel to reach the heavens, I hope that you will do so.
-All those brothers and sisters, like Mr. George, need whatever it is that we each do so that they might breathe.
+All those brothers and sisters, like Mr. Floyd, need whatever it is that we each do so that they might breathe.

 When Will We Be Able to Breathe Again?